epfl-ada/ada-2022-project-adaviennequepourra/README.md

 ##### Bastien: Movie Networks and Community detection for topic modelling and topic analysis.
 Wordcloud visualizations.
 More standard data analysis and exploration.
 Analysis of the results.
 ##### Etienne: The Latent Dirichlet Allocation methods (LDA) used in topic modelling and analysis.
 Sentiment analysis on the movies per countries.
 Help in the supervised topic modelling analysis and graph plotting.
 More standard data analysis and exploration.
 Analysis of the results.
 ##### Emmanuelle: Wikipedia dataset scraping and integration.
 Vietnam study case.
 Supervised topic modelling.
 Most common words.
 More standard data analysis and exploration.
 Analysis of the results.
 ##### Xavier: Website gestion, organisation and writing.
-Help on Sentiment Analysis graphs on the movies per countries.
+Participation in Sentiment Analysis and their graphs.
 More standard data analysis and exploration.
 Analysis of the results.

 ## Used methods :
 #### Latent Dirichlet allocation to isolate and find topics amongst the movie summaries.